guide

 Us Brits love our gas boilers, and it’s not going to be an easy task to wrest them out of the nation’s homes.

 As with any new technology, there are always early adopters and those who drag their heels.
 When it comes to low-carbon heating systems, many critics are concerned about the costs.
 But, as the market grows, prices will drop.
-And there’s the government’s RHI and SEG schemes, which sweeten the deal a little.
+And there’s the government’s Boiler Upgrade Scheme, which sweetens the deal a little.

 Although green tech can be expensive to install, running costs are much lower, and it will likely last up to twice as long.
 In the case of heat pumps, they can generate 3 or 4 units of heat for every unit of electricity6, making them far more energy-efficient.
 So to really understand the benefits of low-carbon heating, we need to look at the long-term, not just the short-term.